AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/PcSfIS6.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now log into Client-1's virtual machine and open up powershell, from there your going to want to copy DC-1's private ip address and ping it inside of powershell.
-Type in ping (DC-1's private IP adderss) and the following should pop up
+Now, log into Client-1's virtual machine and open up PowerShell.
+From there, you're going to want to copy DC-1's private IP address and ping it in PowerShell.
+Type in ping [DC-1's private IP address], and the following output should appear.
 </p>
 <br />